 What’s the Difference Between a Certified Check and a Cashier’s Check?

-If someone needs to make or receive a payment via check, both cashier’s checks and certified checks can offer a more secure option.
+If someone needs to make or receive a payment via check, both cashier’s checks and certified checks can offer a more secure option than a personal check.
 That said, there’s an important difference between a certified check and a cashier’s check.
 With the former, the payer backs the check; with the latter, the bank guarantees it.

 Key Points